eficode-academy/github-actions-katas/labs/docker-image.md

 > Tip!
 You can find the image under the `Packages` tab on your profile.

-## Using actions instead of scrtipts
+## Using actions instead of scripts

 The above job can be also done by using actions: `docker/login-action@v3` and `docker/build-push-action@v5`, what will provide the same functionality.
 You can find it in the example below: